Tha Thung Na Dam

 Background

-When considering the cost and benefit of “Tha Thung Na Dam”, a project under the Kwai Yai River Basin Development Plan, it is regarded as the efficient use of Kwai Yai River Basin.
-Tha Thung Na Dam is situated at the end of Srinagarind Dam serving as the lower reservoir to control and store water discharged form Srinagarind Dam to generate electricity again.
-Moreover, the water discharged from Tha Thung Na Dam can be pumped to generate electricity again at Srinagarind Dam.
-Tha Thung Na Dam will enhance the power generation at Srinagarind Dam to be more efficient.
-In addition, the dam will help alleviate the problem of high water level downstream of Kwai Yai River caused by the water discharge of Srnagarind Dam.
+Considering the benefit of “Tha Thung Na Dam,” a project under the Kwai Yai River Basin Development Plan, it is regarded as an efficient use of the Kwai Yai River Basin.
+Situated at the downstream of Srinagarind Dam, it serves as a lower reservoir to control and store water discharged from Srinagarind Dam.
+The dam reuses the discharged water to generate electricity.
+After that the discharged water will be pumped back to generate electricity again at Srinagarind Dam, making the power generation more efficient.
+In addition, the dam helps alleviate the high water level downstream of the Kwai Yai River caused by the water discharge of Srinagarind Dam.

 Characteristics of Dam